learn-co-curriculum/data-types-readme/README.md

 Once again, there is no special magic to creating integers.
 Simply declare them by typing `9000123` or `.02`.

-###Operating on Integers
+###Operating on Fixnums and Floats

 There are a number of methods available to you for operating on or manipulating integers.
-You can read more about them [here](http://ruby-doc.org/core-2.2.0/Integer.html).
-For now, we'll just check out a few examples:
+You can read more about Fixnums [here](http://ruby-doc.org/core-2.2.0/Fixnum.html) and more about Floats [here](http://ruby-doc.org/core-2.2.0/Float.html) For now, we'll just check out a few examples:

 ```ruby
 7.5.floor